This task consists of two steps. First, you install Baffle Manager on a virtual machine (VM), then you unlock and configure Baffle Manager.

-- Run the following installation script as super user:
+- Run the following installation script: sudo ./baffle_manager_docker.sh

 - Wait for the install to finish, then access the Baffle Manager with a web browser via HTTPS.
-Use the public IP address of the instance.
-For example, https://192.168.1.1 as an address.
+Use the public IP address of the instance, for example, https://10.10.10.10.

 TIP: If you are unable to connect to the instance via HTTPS, check your security group inbound rules.
 Also ensure that your instance has finished initializing.

-This step walks you through the process of unlocking Baffle Manager and configuring the settings for your environment.
+This step walks you through the process of configuring the Baffle Manager for your environment.

 - Configure System Settings.
 You will be prompted for hostname and domain settings.
 All system users must have this domain name as part of this email going forward.

 - Configure Email Settings.
 This allows Baffle Manager to send emails to provide notifications and for password resets.
 Enter the SMTP server to use as well as the credential to use to authentication to the SMTP server.